Tobi-De/sse_relay_server/README.md

 <summary>Explanation</summary>

 1. The browser establishes an SSE connection to the running relay service (this project).
-2. The relay service listens on the channel specified in the user request via the query parameter `channel`.
+2. The relay service listens on the channel specified in the user request via the path parameter `channel`.
 3. When a user action occurs on your Django server, you run the [`notify`](#sending-messages-from-your-django-app) function, sending an event to either `PostgreSQL` or `Redis` based on your configuration.
 4. The relay service receives the message from the broker (`Redis`/`PostgreSQL`).
 5. Subsequently, the relay sends the message via SSE to all web browsers subscribed to the specified channel.